-The calls for a business model among college trustees and administrators follows a predictable pattern; the people leading the charge are seldom those providing (teachers) or receiving (students) the education.
-Trustees, often chosen from the ranks of successful business people in the hope of donational largess, are more enamored with the pages of the Wall Street Journal than the New York Review of Books.
-For example, the board that orchestrated the ouster of Teresa Sullivan, headed by real estate developer Helen Dragas, resorted to businesspeak to articulate the problem at University of Virginia: it needed “systemic restructuring,” code words for firing people and bringing in new bodies (Rice).
-More generally, they are connected to pro-business think tanks or political parties which stand to gain from a pro-business approach.
+The calls among college trustees and administrators for a business model follow a predictable pattern; the people leading the charge are seldom those providing (teachers) or receiving (students) the education.
+Trustees, often chosen from the ranks of successful business people in the hope of donational largesse, are more enamored with the pages of the Wall Street Journal than the New York Review of Books.
+For example, the board that orchestrated the ouster of Teresa Sullivan, headed by real estate developer Helen Dragas, resorted to business-speak to describe the problem at the University of Virginia: it needed “systemic restructuring,” code words for firing people and bringing in new bodies.
+More generally, they are connected to pro-business think tanks or political parties that stand to gain from a pro-business approach.
 Benjamin Ginsberg reports that board members “make insider deals in which the institution purchases goods, services, or property from companies linked to their board members.”
 As such, they stand to financially benefit by diverting some of the funds from the cash cow that is higher education into their own coffers.
 This worship of business ideology – and its concomitant love of management – leads to a trickle-down effect on campuses, which are now awash with consultants, administrators, and support staff.
-The New England Center for Investigative Journalism recently published a report which provides a number to a phenomena most of us have noticed on campuses: administrative and professional staff levels have increased by more than half over the last 25 years (Marcus).
-This is all at the expense of teachers, the personnel students have the most contact with.
+The New England Center for Investigative Journalism recently published a report which provides a number to a phenomena most of us have noticed on campuses: administrative and professional staff levels have increased by more than half over the last 25 years.
+This is all at the expense of faculty, the personnel students have the most contact with.

-A more direct point to address is the shift from full to part time teachers.
-In 1975, part timers made up 43.2% of faculty; by 2011, the number was 70.2% (“Trends”).
-And the word choice is important here: part time, not contingent.
-Teachers not faculty.
+A more direct point to address is the shift from full- to part-time teachers.
+In 1975, part-timers made up 43.2 percent of faculty; by 2011, the number was 70.2 percent.
+And the word choice is important here: part-time, not contingent.
+Teachers, not faculty.
 This more direct language communicates more clearly to the public what is at stake: time and teaching.
-Do students want teachers who are harried and running from school to school trying to patch together a lower middle class living, or a stable, engaged faculty interested in maintaining long term contact with the college and students?
-Do employers and taxpayers want teachers who are "incentivized" to please students with an “easy A” due to fear of non-renewal, or tenured full time faculty who are free to provide an academically rigorous education?
+Do students want teachers who are harried and running from school to school trying to patch together a lower-middle class life?
+Or do they want a stable, engaged faculty interested in maintaining long-term contact with them?
+Do employers and taxpayers want teachers who are "incentivized" to please students with an “easy A” due to fear of non-renewal?
+Or do they want tenured full-time faculty who are free to provide an academically rigorous education?

 These questions all point to the damage visited upon colleges when an education based on money instead of instruction is the rule.
-Caveat emptor indeed.
+Caveat emptor, indeed.

 Communication

-While this pool of information is helpful, without the next step, communication, faculty are just talking to themselves.
-Unfortunately, there’s an established narrative peddled by media darlings such as Michelle Rhee and the various anti-union groups associated with the Koch brothers which boils down to a slogan ready made for a public looking for someone to blame: education in American sucks because teachers have too much power.
+While this pool of information is helpful, faculty can’t just talk to themselves: communication with the public is the necessary next step Unfortunately, there’s an established narrative peddled by media darlings such as Michelle Rhee and the various anti-union groups associated with the billionaire, right-wing Koch brothers.
+Their message boils down to a slogan ready-made for a public looking for someone to blame: education in American sucks because teachers have too much power.
 They suggest it’s time to clean up Dodge and treat it like any other industry.
-Let the experts – businessmen – take over and all will be well.
+Let the “experts” – that is people from the corporate world, they say – take over and all will be well.